omal19/Symptoms-Disease-Predictor/README.md

 <br />

 ### Algorithm:
-    - Used tree model based on the data-set as it only  0 and 1  only.
+    - Used tree model based on the data-set as it only  0 and 1 values.
     - Tree models are consider the best for such kind of data.
     - They are found to be fastest and accurate for such data.
     - As they use splitting based on information gain.